High blood pressure

 Dana, Your cholesterol, heart rate, blood pressure, and Cardio CRP have all improved.

 My primary care physician shakes his head in amazement.
-(I had searched for a great thyroid doctor who put me on natural desiccated thyroid that contains both T4 and T3.)
+(I had searched for a great thyroid doctor who explored the thyroid treatment options to find what was right for me.
+A combination of natural desiccated thyroid and time release compounded T3 changed my life.)

 Could there be people on statin drugs and blood pressure medication right now who are actually undiagnosed hypothyroidism sufferers?
 Or could they be hypothyroid patients insufficiently treated for their condition?
 Hmmm….